 My research examines problems of oppressive institutions, affects, and social relations despite widespread formal commitments to end oppression.
 I am interested in the structural dynamics underlying ongoing oppressions.

-My dissertation, A Feminist Race-Critical Philosophy of Scapegoating, combines ethics and social critique to employ and deepen the concept of ‘scapegoating’.
+My doctoral thesis, Guilt, Blame, and Oppression: A Feminist Philosophy of Scapegoating, is a work of social and political philosophy, with focus on social epistemology, ethics, feminist theory, and critical philosophy of race.
+My thesis develops a novel philosophy of scapegoating to help explain ongoing oppression.
 On my account, scapegoating is a structuring mode of oppression that influences our social relations, institutional structures, affective habits, and group identities, all while remaining largely hidden from us.

 Methodologically, my work combines philosophical analysis with real life cases of oppression, both historically and currently; this gives contextual depth and lived sense to the phenomena that I analyze.
 It is important to me that my work is in touch with the reality of lived oppression.

 For example, my publication in Ithaque uses an epistemic injustice framework alongside a critique of the politics of recognition to argue that the Canadian state is currently in a non-reciprocal relationship with Indigenous peoples as a result of epistemic failure on the part of the state.

 I also have a decade of experience researching and online publishing on a range of issues including racial injustice, gender inequality, and mental health stigma.
 I have built an online following of around 10,000 people who engage with my work on these issues.
 Some examples of my online work include my years working for the website EverydayFeminism.com, an educational platform with over four million monthly visitors.